 - 2020 Toyota Tacoma

-Toyota Tacomas from 1995 to 2004 are extremely reliable with very few reported complaints.
-A majority of the issues that are reported about them are minor defects and don’t become a problem until after 100,000 miles on average.
-There’s a slight chance that a defect could appear in the first 50,000 miles of the truck’s life, but if so it will only cost around $500 to fix.
+Toyota Tacomas from 1995 to 2004 are highly reliable with very few reported complaints.
+A majority of the reported issues are minor defects and don’t become a problem until after 100,000 miles on average.
+There’s a slight chance that a flaw could appear in the first 50,000 miles of the truck’s life, but if so, it will only cost around $500 to fix.

-The 2014, 2018, and 2019 Tacoma year models are still a safe bet, but a bit less reliable than the early models.
-Each of these have similar numbers of defects to those, but these defects appear much earlier.
+The 2014, 2018, and 2019 Tacoma year models are still a safe bet but less reliable than the early models.
+Each of these has similar numbers of defects to those, but these defects appear much earlier.

 Issues like premature seat wear or a broken A/C unit have been reported under 40,000 miles, and the 2018 and 2019 models both have early problems with vibration.
-These should be easily fixable but they’re something to be aware of.
-The 2013 Toyota Tacoma has similar vibration and drivetrain problems but has more complaints, so it isn’t quite as sturdy.
+These should be easily fixable, but they’re something to be aware of.
+The 2013 Toyota Tacoma has similar vibration and drivetrain problems but more complaints, so it isn’t quite sturdy.